16 Lessons From Over $175,000,000 in Multifamily Syndications

-If you are not managing the property yourself, then have the local property management company you’ve hire put their own money into the deal.
-While this results in you having less equity in the deal, the advantage is that since the management company has their own skin in the game, it is human nature that there will be much more accountability and alignment of interests.
-This is something I didn’t do on my first deal (mistake), but did apply to the 250-unit deal in Houston.
+If you are not managing the property yourself, then have the local property management company you’ve hired put their own money into the deal.
+It is true that you will have less equity in the deal, but the advantage is that since the management company has their own skin in the game, it is human nature that there will be much more accountability due to an alignment of interests.
+This is something I didn’t do on my first deal, which was a mistake, but I did apply it to the 250-unit deal in Houston.

-When following this route, it is even more important that you’ve adequately vetted the property management company.
-If you aren’t completely comfortable, you’ll be stuck with them as both a manager AND a general partner – a double whammy.
+When following this strategy, it is even more important that you’ve adequately vetted the property management company.
+If you aren’t completely comfortable with your selection, then you’ll be stuck with them as both a manager AND a general partner – a double whammy.

-Bonus Point: In return for equity, you can try to negotiate with the property management company for the lowering or elimination of certain fees, such as management fees, lease-up fees, and/or maintenance upcharges.
+In return for equity, you can try to negotiate with the property management company for the lowering or elimination of certain fees, such as management fees, lease-up fees, and/or maintenance up-charges.

 Lesson #2 – Prime Private Money Investors Prior to Finding a Deal

-Leading up to my second deal, I prepped the majority of my investors so that once I had a deal under contract, the money raising-process would flow more smoothly.
+Leading up to my second deal, I prepped the majority of my investors so that once I had a deal under contract, the money-raising process flowed more smoothly.
 I still brought on new investors after getting the deal under contract, but overall, the process is much more efficient when you prep investors beforehand.

 Note: I don’t actually receive money before I have a deal.
 I only speak to investors about a hypothetical deal, or past deals, in order to gauge their interest level in investing.